JackKelly/linux_home/README.md

 # Emacs

 **NOTE THAT MY EMACS CONFIG HASN'T BEEN UPDATED FOR A FEW YEARS!
 I SWITCHED TO VS CODE AROUND 2023.
-AND THEN I SWITCHED TO NEOVIM IN 2024!**
+AND THEN I SWITCHED TO NEOVIM IN 2024!
+You can find my nvim config [here](https://github.com/JackKelly/kickstart-modular.nvim)**

 After installing the .emacs in this repo, you'll need to manually do `alt-x`, `package-install` then `use-package`.
 Spelling: `sudo apt install aspell-en`